 Search results

-Ticket Status Validation and Transforming Data Using Bold Data Hub
+Status Verification Using Bold Data Hub

 In this article, we will demonstrate how to import tables from a CSV file, validate ticket status through transformations, and move the cleaned data into the destination database using Bold Data Hub.
 Follow the step-by-step process below.